pointviewdescriptor/PointView_descriptor/README.md

 We first employed distance-based point descriptors to compute distance maps, called visibility depth maps from the visible points of specific views.
 We then integrated the view information with distance features by applying a multi-layer perceptron to introduce final view-based point descriptors called PointView-Descriptor.
 Subsequently, we investigated the performance of several 3D shape classification methods, including PointNet, PointNet++, DGCNN, PointMLP, and PointView-GCN with PointView-Descriptor.
-The proposed method dramatically reduced the system complexity with significant performance improvement.
+The proposed method highly improved the performance of low-complexity models without complex and time-consuming feature extraction and aggregation processes.

 # Install
 The provided code was tested on Ubuntu 20.04, cuda 11.7, pytorch 1.13.0, and python 3.7 in two RTX GeForce 4090 environments.